emarescotti/VelocityPlanning_DMP_FL/README.md

 To run the simulation:

-  1 - Load the code on the Arduino board and fix in the code the Serial communication (baud: 115200, COM port depends on the workstation used)
+  1 - Load the code on the Arduino board and fix in the code the Serial communication (baud: 115200, COM port depends on the workstation)

   2 - Place the robot in the same position of the offset (this avoid an initial discontinuity, since the robot trajectory starts in the origin)